paulmoliva/Pol.js/README.md

 # Pol.js
-Lightweight JavaScript library for political polling data
+Embed the most up to date political polling data and charts in your site with pol.js.

 ##About:
-Pol.js is a synthetic API for retrieving Real Clear Politics polling data.
+Pol.js is a synthetic API that retrieves up to the minute polling data from Real Clear Politics and embeds it in your website hassle-free..

 ##Quick Start: